A Design Thinking Approach to CX with Kris Featheringham

 How Empathy Connects Agents and Customers

 Director of Multifamily CX, UX, and Human-Centered Design at Freddie Mac, Kris Featheringham drives the human experience by incorporating empathy into everyday design.
 “There’s five steps to the design process,” Kris states, “empathize, define, ideate, prototype, and test.
 And then it sounds very linear, but honestly it’s a bowl of spaghetti because it just, there’s so much going on and you’re doing this concurrently with trying to do so many things.”
-One of the most important steps to delivering the ultimate customer experience is that of empathising with the user by trying to understand how your products can be used in their day to day lives.
+One of the most important steps to delivering the ultimate customer experience is that of empathizing with the user by trying to understand how your products can be used in their day to day lives.
 Kris finds that rather than sitting down and interviewing the user about their experience with a product or prototype, the best method to truly understand their experience is to watch them use or interact with that product.
 Relating this back to customer experience, Kris notes that the core of UX and CX is rooted in empathy.
-When teams of experience experts keep the user at the centre of all aspects of design, they are better able to fully understand the customer and to grasp how their product has the potential to affect their lives.
+When teams of experience experts keep the user at the center of all aspects of design, they are better able to fully understand the customer and to grasp how their product has the potential to affect their lives.

 Getting the Executive Seal of Approval